Let the image go blurry...you'll see Raffi, I promise. |

 Santiago Moreno came into his own this season – hereby begging his forgiveness for failing to mention his six goals and fourteen(!) assists above the proverbial fold – and that makes me think he’s not going anywhere unless he asks to go.
 And, once you keep Moreno, Evander and Ayala on the field, plus Rodriguez and Mora(?) up top (or even Antony), you don’t have many spaces left to fill in the starting XI.
 And that’s where you bump into Cristhian Paredes and Eryk Williamson.

-If there’s an intra-MLS swap the Timbers could make that would allow either Williamson or Paredes to go, but that brings back a player that combines their qualities, it either doesn’t exist or I haven’t thought of it yet.
-The likelier resolution points to either or both players moving to a team who needs their qualities in a starting line-up.
+The ideal intra-MLS swap would allow either Williamson or Paredes to go, while bringing back a player that combines their qualities, a swap that either doesn’t exist or it's someone I haven’t thought of it yet (or someone who will not, magically, become smoldering available and have eyes only for Portland over the off-season).
+The likelier resolution points to either or both players moving to a team who needs their particular qualities in a starting line-up.
 If I had to keep one player, I’d gamble on turning Paredes into the partner/destroyer to pair with Ayala and let Williamson go wherever he can.

 And now, to end where this was always headed…